deborah-boat/Admin-Portfolio/README.md

 # Admin-Portfolio
 A profile with front-end side which contain my personal information, some of the project i have made,some of the reviews from my mentors and my contacts.
-And the backend side which contain the Admin Panel where user can used CRUD method in nodejs.
+And the backend side which contain the Admin Panel where user can create, read, update and delete users contact information .

 ## Dependencies